Huang Jingyu: Career

-In 2019, Huang starred in the comedy film Pegasus directed by Han Han, which premiered in February.
-The same year, he starred in the police drama The Thunder, which aired in May.
-He ranked 28th on Forbes China Celebrity 100 list.
+In 2019, Huang starred in the comedy film Pegasus directed by Han Han and police drama The Thunder.
+In 2020, Huang starred in the romance drama Love Advanced Customization.

-In 2020, Huang starred in the workplace romance drama Love Advanced Customization, portraying a boss of an e-commerce company.
-He is set to star in youth drama film Wild Grass, and romance comedy film Oversize Love.
-He ranked 36th on Forbes China Celebrity 100 list.

 Other activities

 Endorsements and fashion

 In 2016, Huang became the first celebrity to be featured on the China Merchants Bank's bank card.
-In June, he was invited to the Dolce & Gabbana Spring/Summer 2017 fashion show during Milan Fashion Week as one of the "Millennials"; front-row guests chosen for their online presence on Instagram and Weibo.
+In June, he was invited to the Dolce & Gabbana Spring/Summer 2017 fashion show during Milan Fashion Week as one of the "Millennials".

 In 2017, he was chosen as the first male ambassador and spokesperson of international brand Pantene.

 In 2018, he was appointed as the China's spokesperson and ambassador of the two perfume brands, Dior Fragrance and Elizabeth Arden.
 In August, he became the new ambassador of Sebastian Professional and Johnnie Walker.
 Later, he was honored as the first Chinese Brand Ambassador of Abercrombie & Fitch.
 In October, he was appointed as the global spokesperson of the two skincare brands SNP (Shining Nature Purity) and Sesderma.

-In 2021, to mark its 170th year of founding, the swiss company Bally appointed Chinese actor Johnny Huang as its new global brand ambassador.
-Bally revealed Huang as the face of the fall 2021 ad campaign and confirmed he will also appear in the spring 2022 promotional image.
-Huang’s appointment marks the first time a Chinese figure has served as a global ambassador for the brand.
+In 2021, Bally appointed Huang as its global brand ambassador.